HydroModPy/HydroModPy/docs/source/user_guide/config_reference/complete_toml.rst

       geotiff = false
       # Export to Shapefile.
 One timestep per file.
       shapefile = false
+      # Export to GeoPackage.
+One timestep per file.
+      geopackage = false
       # Also write a portable '<run>.hmp' archive (config, provenance, fields, timeseries, RO-Crate) after the run finalizes.
 The one-line switch for 'this run must be shareable forever'.
       package = false
       # Output directory for exports.
 Defaults to project results folder.